Homemade Scouring Powder Recipe – All Natural & Non-Toxic

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Want to make a natural and homemade scouring powder?
-Check out my best recipe below.
+Here’s an incredibly effective DIY recipe, made with entirely non-toxic ingredients.

 My love of green cleaning is widely known.
-But it might surprise you to hear I am not a lover of cleaning or housework.
-I like having a clean and tidy house, but the actual cleaning and tidying part?
+But it might surprise you to hear I am not actually a lover of cleaning or housework.
+I like having a clean and tidy house.
+But the actual cleaning and tidying part?
 There’s no love lost.

-My household cleaning philosophy is it gets cleaned when it’s dirty, and if we have people coming over I will clean and tidy a bit more than normal.
-Otherwise, I have no cleaning schedule or anything like that apart from hoovering regularly, and tidying things away when it needs it.
+My household cleaning philosophy is it gets cleaned when it’s dirty – apart from the things that need regular cleaning that is!
+And if we have people coming over I will clean and tidy a bit more than normal.

 My hope is that when my daughters are older they will remember me sitting on the floor building Lego houses with them more than the sparkling clean kitchen sink we always had, or the perfectly clutter-free living room.
 That’s what I tell myself anyway…